-The Group gives full consideration to applications for employment from disabled persons where the requirements of the job can be adequately fulfilled by a handicapped or disabled person.
+The Group gives full consideration to applications for employment from people with a disability, where the requirements of the job can be adequately fulfilled by a person with a disability.
 In the event of members of staff becoming disabled, every effort is made to ensure that their employment with the Group continues, and the appropriate training is arranged.
-It is the policy of the Group that the training, career development and promotion of a disabled person should, as far as possible, be identical to that of a person who does not suffer from a disability.
+It is the policy of the Group that the training, career development and promotion of a person with a disability should, as far as possible, be identical to that of a person who does not have a disability.